Gradess2019/ActorLocker/README.md

 2. Unzip into: **\<ProjectDirectory\>/Plugins** (create Plugins directory if it doesn't exist)
 3. If you are using C++: Right Mouse Button on your **.uproject** file -> Generate Visual Studio project files
 4. Launch project
-5. Go to Edit -> Plugins -> "Project" category -> Editor -> Enable "Actor Locker"
+5. If it's not enabled: Go to Edit -> Plugins -> "Project" category -> Editor -> Enable "Actor Locker" and restart the editor
-6. Restart the editor
 7. Done

 ## How to use